 Adding the Euro 1.7 billion for “India specific enhancements”, the payment made for the aircraft goes up to Euro 5 billion, averaging out to Euro 138.9 million (Rs 1,063 crore) per Rafale fighter.

 A key question is: how much of the “additional costs” are actually part of the aircraft?
 Most aerospace industry executives agree the “India-specific enhancements” are a part of the Rafale operational platform and should be included in its price.

 While it is inadvisable to directly compare two differently structured contracts – one involving manufacture in France and the other, manufacture in India with transfer of technology – an apples-to-apples comparison can be made with Dassault’s pricing in the MMRCA tender that quotes for 18 fighters in “fly-away condition”.

-Other than that, the only authoritative indicator of Rafale’s bid in the 126-fighter MMRCA contest has come from Manohar Parrikar, while he was defence minister.
+Other than that, the only authoritative indicator of Rafale’s bid in the 126-fighter MMRCA contest has come from Manohar Parrikar, while he was defense minister.
 Talking to Doordarshan on April 13, 2015, he quoted a figure: “The Rafale is quite expensive.
 As you go into the upper end, the cost goes up.
 When you talk of 126 aircraft, it becomes a purchase of about Rs 90,000 crore.”